Yellow Finn potato

-This variety was originally grown by Carl Gustav Riipinen on his farm in Montesano along the south bank of the Chehalis River.
+This variety was originally grown in the US by Carl Gustav Riipinen on his farm in Montesano along the south bank of the Chehalis River.
 He brought them from Finland in the 1950s.

-When growing this variety of potatoes farmers tend to harvest them when they are not grown to their full potential because the market tends to prefer smaller tubers of this variety.
+When growing this variety of potatoes, farmers tend to harvest them when they are not grown to their full potential because the market tends to prefer smaller tubers of this variety.

 'Yellow Finn' has a dark yellow flesh, it also tends to have more of a flattened shape and deep eyes.
 The plant grows to about 2–3 ft and needs a moderate amount of water.
 In terms of disease resistance it is known to be resistant to scab.